 Transportation Equipment Painters operate or tend painting machines to paint surfaces of transportation equipment, such as automobiles, buses, trucks, trains, boats, and airplanes.
 Includes painters in auto body repair facilities.

-Transportation Painters with little to no experience tend to make between $25790 and $32520 while the more experienced ones make over $54520 per year.
+Transportation Equipment Painters with little to no experience tend to make between $27320 and $33460 while the more experienced ones can earn over $54610 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Transportation Painter is to move to a higher paying state like CT.
-Right now, the highest paying states for Transportation Painters are CT, WY, WA, VA and CO.
+One of the easiest ways to increase your salary as a Transportation Equipment Painter is to move to a higher paying state like WA.
+Right now, the highest paying states for Transportation Equipment Painters are WA, NH, CT, VA and AK.

-3 other factors that can increase your salary as A Transportation Painter is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Transportation Equipment Painter is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Transportation Painters what degree they had when they got the job and most of them said they had a Certificate followed by High School Diploma.
+We asked other Transportation Equipment Painters what degree they had when they got the job and most of them said they had a Post-Secondary Certificate followed by a High School Diploma.

 Pros and Cons